adrianhopebailie/web-monetization/explainer.md

 ## Design Decisions

-This proposal is modelled on a working deployment (setup by the WM Provider, [Coil](https://coil.com)) that uses a browser extension to provide the necessary browser-side functionality, however there are various design decisions that may be worth discussing further as a community.
+This proposal is modelled on a working implementation (setup by the WM Provider, [Coil](https://coil.com)) that uses a browser extension to provide the necessary browser-side functionality, however there are various design decisions that may be worth discussing further as a community.

-By bringing this work to the WICG our goal is to get input from multiple WM Providers and implementors to refine the design and produce a W3C standards-track specification.
+By bringing this work to the WICG our goal is to get input from multiple WM providers and implementors to refine the design and produce a W3C standards-track specification.

 ### Declaritive vs Imperative?

-The current proposal is for a hybrid declarative and imperative API whereby websites declare their ability to accept micropayments using a `<meta>` tag in the page header and then access the global `monetization` object on the DOM to track incoming payment events and respond to these.
+The current proposal is for a hybrid declarative and imperative API whereby websites declare their ability to accept micropayments using a `<meta>` tag in the page header and then access the global `monetization` object on the DOM to track incoming payment events and react to these.

-### Payment Request and Payment Handler APIs
+### Use updated Payment Request and Payment Handler APIs?

-The Web Payments WG has designed two APIs that follow a similar pattern to Web Monetization but for a slightly different use case.
+The Web Payments WG has designed two APIs that follow a similar pattern to Web Monetization but for a different use case.

 The Payment Request API is an imperative API that websites can use to request a single discrete payment.